-The Major Transit Station is intended to accommodate the various components of the Downtown Transit Terminal, in accordance with the policies of Section 11.1.4.3 of the Downtown Secondary Plan.
+The Major Transit Station is intended to accommodate the various components of Guelph Central Station, in accordance with the policies of Section 11.1.4.3 of the Downtown Secondary Plan.
 In addition, ancillary uses shall also be permitted, including but not limited to retail establishments, restaurants, cafes and professional offices.